Engineering Laboratory (EL) Grant Program

 Smart Grid and Cyber-Physical Systems Program.
 The program’s primary objective is to promote U.S. innovation and industrial competitiveness in areas of critical national priority by anticipating and meeting the measurement science and standards needs for cyber-physical systems, such as smart grid, in ways that enhance economic prosperity and improve the quality of life.
 The contact person is David Wollman and he may be reached at (301) 975-2433 or by email at firstname.lastname@example.org.

 Materials and Structural Systems Division.
-The primary objective is to collaborate with or conduct research consistent with the division’s programs in the areas of structures, inorganic materials, and polymeric materials (including safety, security, and sustainability of building and physical infrastructure, service-life performance of building materials, and construction cycle time reductions).
+The primary objective is to collaborate with or conduct research consistent with the division’s programs in the area of polymeric materials (including safety, security, and sustainability of building and physical infrastructure, service-life performance of engineered materials and nanomaterials, and construction cycle time reductions).
 In particular, applications for financial assistance are sought that would:

 (2) Provide the measurement science needed to support standards used to classify and specify materials used in infrastructure, construction, and manufacturing to ensure sustainable performance.
-This materials program approaches the solution of this problem from the perspective of service life prediction, a crucial sustainability metric, and applies this concept to polymer composites and concrete.
-These two material thrusts will develop measurement science composed of a combination of characterization, performance measurement, accelerated durability tests, and modeling to develop standards that will be used by industry and specified by end-users in these broad application areas to enable service life prediction and thus help to ensure sustainable materials performance.
+This materials program approaches the solution of this problem from the perspective of service life prediction, a crucial sustainability metric, and applies this concept to multifunctional polymers and nano-composites.
+These two material thrusts will support the development of measurement science composed of a combination of characterization, performance measurement, accelerated durability tests, and modeling to develop standards that will be used by industry and specified by end-users in these broad application areas to enable service life prediction and thus help to ensure sustainable materials performance.